 Raisi concluded his tenure as chief prosecutor-general of Tehran in 1994.
-In 1995, soon after he left the post, Iran decided not to fill the office of prosecutors-general, instead relying on judges to act as both prosecutor and judge.
-Such an arrangement lasted around eight years.
-But Raisi was nonetheless rewarded for his service, being promoted as head of the General Inspection Office of Iran (GIO), a post in which he served for ten years.
-This was the first position that Raisi occupied with nationwide reach-before he was a prosecutor at the local level, with Tehran being his most prestigious assignment to date.
-The job at GIO would therefore offer him more management experience and exposure.
+In 1995, policy changes within the Islamic Republic rendered the office of prosecutors-general defunct, instead relying on judges to act as both prosecutor and judge - an arrangement which lasted eight years.
+Nevertheless, Raisi was rewarded for his service, being promoted as head of the General Inspection Office of Iran (GIO), a post in which he served for ten years.
+This was the first position that Raisi occupied with nationwide reach.
+Leading the GIO therefore offered more management experience and exposure.
 Article 174 of Iran's Constitution stipulates its authority in keeping with the judiciary's role to "supervise the proper conducting of affairs and the correct implementation of laws by the administrative organs of the government."
-That Raisi was elevated to this role during the tenure of then Chief Justice Mohammad Yazdi is an example of Yazdi's promotion of his career-with the young cleric receiving now two important positions under Yazdi's tenure.
+Raisi's elevation to this role coincided with the tenure of then Chief Justice Mohammad Yazdi, demonstrating how Yazdi continued to promote his career.

-Despite the national platform the role afforded its occupants, the position had not been a steppingstone to more powerful positions in the Islamic Republic.
+Despite the national platform the role afforded its occupants, the position had not been a steppingstone to more powerful positions within the Islamic Republic.
 Raisi's predecessor, Mostafa Mohaghegh Damad, served in the job for 13 years-from 1981-94-spanning almost the entirety of Khomeini's Supreme Leadership and the early part of Khamenei's tenure.
-But Mohaghegh Damad wasn't rewarded with a more powerful position in 1994.
-This could partly be explained by Mohaghegh Damad being trusted more by Khomeini than by Khamenei, as he rose through the ranks during the former and had his career cut short by the latter.
-Thus, Raisi was entering office, risking the same fate as Mohaghegh Damad.
-The fact that his former role as chief prosecutorgeneral of Tehran was left unfilled by the regime for years after his tenure may have added to the fear of the GIO being a dead end for Raisi.
+But Mohaghegh Damad was not rewarded with a more powerful position in 1994.
+This could partly be explained by Mohaghegh Damad being trusted more by Khomeini than by Khamenei, who cut his career cut short.
+Thus, as Raisi entered this position, he risked the same fate as Mohaghegh Damad.

-But he quickly established himself as a player in Tehran's halls of power during his tenure, laying the groundwork for his brand as an anti-corruption crusader-at one point saying most of the cases on his docket dealt with corruption and that he would be prepared to confront leading clerics accused of such illicit activity.
+However, he quickly established himself as a key player within Iranian politics, laying the groundwork for his brand as an anti-corruption crusader-at one point saying most of the cases on his docket dealt with corruption and that he would be prepared to confront leading clerics accused of such illicit activity.
 Early in his tenure, he bragged to provincial judges in Hormozgan that a commission had been established at the judiciary to help inspire confidence in its operations.
-Raisi played a role in an investigation of corruption in institutions directly controlled by the Supreme Leader, boasting that a final report had been submitted to Khamenei himself.
+Raisi played a role in an investigation of corruption in institutions directly controlled by the Supreme Leader, claiming that a final report had been submitted to Khamenei himself.
 He also showcased efforts by the GIO to thwart profiteering from government grants and loans, and even began an investigation into the division of the Ministry of Culture and Islamic Guidance in charge of book censorship.
 Raisi also spearheaded cases of embezzlement of 100 and 120 billion rials from the Housing and Urban Development departments of Khuzestan and Qazvin provinces, respectively, and chastised state managers who flew to Kish Island, arguing the trip was too extravagant.
 Likewise, he exposed how private cooperatives used public assets-a method by which Iranian officials engage in corrupt activity.

-Such exposure to Iran's sprawling bureaucracy-from the judiciary to the executive branch-was likely valuable for Raisi, enabling him to build a brand in tackling corruption, as well as nurturing relationships.
+Such exposure to Iran's sprawling bureaucracy-from the judiciary to the executive branch-was valuable for Raisi, enabling him to build a brand in tackling corruption, while also nurturing key relationships.
 Iranian news outlets indicate Raisi won praise at one point from then reformist President Mohammad Khatami for his "accurate reports," setting an "exemplary model for his ministers."
 Raisi served as the head of GIO until 2004-during the tenures of both Chief Justices Yazdi and Mahmoud Hashemi Shahroudi.